nopnop2002/esp-idf-parallel-tft/README.md

 With ESP-IDF Ver4.4, you cannot be displayed JPEG files because the IDF Component Registry cannot be used.
 PNG file cannot be displayed because the SRAM is small.

+__Note for ESP32-C2__
+ESP32-C2 is supported from esp-idf v5.0, but v5.0 has a fatal bug in ROM Library and cannot be built.

 # Configuration
 You have to set this config value with menuconfig.
 - CONFIG_DRIVER